FAQs

 How long does it take you to set up?

-We usually arrive at the venue 45 minutes to one hour before the start time to set up.
-The band members are very quick at setting up with minimal disruption, and will not set up until it is appropriate to do so (e.g not while speeches in progress!).
+We usually arrive at the venue 45 minutes to one hour before our performance start time to set up.
+The band members are very quick at setting up with minimal disruption, and we will not begin setting up until it is appropriate to do so (for example, not while speeches are in progress!).

 Do you do genderless calling?

-Yes, we are more than happy to provide this on request.
+Yes, we are more than happy to provide genderless calling upon request.

 Is it possible to speak with your previous clients?

 Yes.
-We will do our best to put you in touch with a recent client of ours.
-In addition, take a look at our testimonials section and google reviews.
+We will do our best to put you in touch with one of our recent clients.
+In addition, please feel free to browse our testimonials section and Google reviews.

 Are your ceilidhs suitable for beginners?

 Yes.
-Our callers are used to dealing with complete beginners and will usually start off with the easier dances.
-We adapt the speeds of the dances to the dancers.
+Our callers are highly experienced at working with complete beginners and will usually start the evening with easier dances.
+We always adapt the pacing of the dances to suit the dancers.

 What if the venue has a sound limiter?

-We've never had a problem triggering sound limiters, though we have encountered them in several venues.
+We have never had an issue triggering sound limiters, even though we frequently encounter them at various venues.

 What do you wear?

-We tend to dress smart casual, though a bit smarter for weddings and more formal occasions.
+We tend to dress in smart casual attire, though we dress a bit more formally for weddings and special occasions.

 What happens during the break?

-It's up to you, but we recommend playing background music, which we can provide through the sound system to keep the atmosphere going.
-Feel free to bring your own playlist on a phone.
-We have the necessary cables for Apple and Android phones.
+It is entirely up to you, but we recommend playing background music, which we can provide through our sound system to keep the atmosphere going.
+Alternatively, feel free to connect your own playlist on a phone; we carry the necessary cables for both Apple and Android devices.

 How many parking spaces do you need?